onzag/itemize/docs/tutorials/airbnb/02-adding.md

 ## Add the option to the list

-Our repository currently holds the basic fast prototyping material ui in a fast prototyping file named mui-core, and while it contains some icons, it does not contain all the icons, only those used by fast prototyping; so we want to add a new dependency.
+Our repository currently holds the basic fast prototyping material ui in a fast prototyping file named mui-core, so we will take use of that and will simply use the fast prototyping dependencies we hold.

-`npm install --save @material-ui/icons`

 Now we get to the file named `src/client/app.tsx` and find a variable named `MENU_ENTRIES` and add a new entry, remember to import the respective icon.